aeonsharp/aeonsharp.github.io/index.md

 # Collaboration

-I would love discuss how we can bring even more life to your project through music.
+I would love discuss how we can bring even more life to your project through music-- or even just to say hi and chat!
 Feel free to contact me via [email](mailto:{{ site.author.email }}) or any of the social media platforms in the footer.

 # About